excalidraw/excalidraw-blog/content/blog/charts/index.md

 ## Modifying the chart

-Once the chart is inserted you can very easily select it and change some of the properties to adjust it to your needs.
+Once the chart is imported you can select it and change any of the properties to adjust it to your needs.
 With just a few clicks we could have the following result.

 https://excalidraw.com/#json=5256133992251392,-IbUT9ofyNLaS0gJpKjibw

+## Implementation

+The implementation of this feature was done in two iterations and if you are interested on how it was done, check out the first [pull request](https://github.com/excalidraw/excalidraw/pull/1723) by [petehunt](https://github.com/petehunt) and the [second one](https://github.com/excalidraw/excalidraw/pull/2495) by [lipis](https://github.com/lipis).
+It quite an _experimental_ feature and overall works fine, but if you find any edge case that you think it should convert it to a char but it's not, [submit an issue](https://github.com/excalidraw/excalidraw/issues).